CS126SP20/Crazy-Pong/PROPOSAL.md

 Week 2:
 * Incorporate abstract movement for ball using Choreograph
-* Create different levels of rigor (easy, medium, hard)
+* Create different levels of rigor

 Week 3:
 * Add any additional tests